mehulsagotia/mehulsagotia/README.md

 - 💬 Ask me about **data analytics, Python programming, statistical modeling, or anything related to AI and machine learning!**

+- 📊 Data visualization? **My jam!
+I use Power BI and Tableau to craft compelling stories from data.
+Plus, I'm a whiz with SPSS for statistical analysis.**

 - 📫 How to reach me **mehulsagotia@gmail.com**

 - ⚡ Fun fact **: As a data analyst, I have a superpower - I can turn boring spreadsheets into thrilling dramas! 📊🕵️‍♂️**